-Tunisia consider boycott of 2023 Afcon qualifiers
+Afcon qualifiers switched as Tunisia ponder boycott

 Tunisia have played in the past 15 Nations Cup finals, but a Caf spokesperson would not be drawn on the comments by Jary, who also sits on Caf's executive committee.

-"We cannot comment on the statements allegedly made by president Jary," he said.
+"We cannot comment on the statements allegedly made by president Jary," he said before Caf announced the updated schedule.
 "I'm sure if he needs to consult Caf, he knows who to talk to."

 Caf president Patrice Motsepe visited the Ivorian capital Abidjan on Monday and said he was "reassured" by the progress made in preparation to host the continent's showpiece tournament.